benedictjohannes/gatsby-remark-images-anywhere/readme.md

 ## Why

-`gatsby-remark-images` is awesome.
-But if you use a CMS that paste remote url, or path that's not relative to the markdown file itself, it won't work.
-Originally this plugin was meant to find a way to feed remote images to `gatsby-remark-images`, but that didn't work out.
-This is a simpler & more flexible image plugin supports.
+`gatsby-remark-images` is awesome, but it doesn't work for images that isn't relative to the markdown file itself, it won't work.
+[The original package](https://github.com/d4rekanguok/gatsby-remark-images-anywhere) tried to solve this by adding support to both relative-path and URL markdown images.
+However, it was archived and it doesn't work with Gatsby v5.
+This fork attempts to update the plugin and solve the compatibility issues.
+New features might be added along the way.

 - [ ] doesn't blur in or fade in image